arenaxr/arena-docs/content/python/callbacks.md

 ### user_join_callback
 This is called whenever the library detects/finds a new user that it hasn't seen before in a scene.
+Note: this is not neccesarily called when a user "joins" a scene, rather, it is called when the library first sees a `Camera` object/receives an "update" message from a user.

 #### Usage:
 ```python